Tourism in Canada: Government initiatives

+The Canadian government and private businesses have a long tradition of promoting tourism from abroad.
+Destination Canada was created in 1995 and reports to the Minister of Small Business and Tourism and the Minister of Innovation, Science and Economic Development.
+It sponsors marketing campaigns domestically and in Australia, China, France, Germany, Japan, Mexico, South Korea, United Kingdom and the United States.

-In 2023 the Government of Canada launched the Tourism Growth Program (TGP), dedicating $108 million over three years to support tourism initiatives across the country.
-This financing, according Soraya Martinez Ferrada, then Minister of Tourism, is intended to help small businesses, non-profits, and both Indigenous and non-Indigenous communities improve their tourism products.
-The program advances sustainable tourism, promote outdoor activities, Indigenous tourism, seasonal expansion, and tourism in rural and distant locations.
-The distribution of TGP funds are directed to local initiatives be they provincial, municipal or private ventures.
+In 2023 the federal government allocated $108 million over three years to support tourism initiatives across the country.
+This financing is intended to help small businesses, non-profits, and both Indigenous and non-Indigenous communities improve their tourism products.
+The distribution of funds are directed to "provincial and regional tourism associations, government agencies, hoteliers, tour operators, airlines and attractions managers".

-Provincial governments have programs to assist in the promotion of tourism, such as "The Experience Ontario program" that helps coordinate community events and offers financial support to festival organizers, non-profits, and municipalities for impactful celebrations, such as Canada Day.
-Small grants are also available through various provincial initiatives to support environmental and sustainability projects related to ecotourism.
+Provincial and municipal governments also have programs to assist in the promotion of tourism, such as "The Experience Ontario program", which helps coordinate community events and offers financial support to festival organizers, non-profits, and municipalities for impactful celebrations, such as Canada Day.
+Small grants are also available through various provincial and municipal initiatives to support environmental and sustainability projects related to ecotourism.